The San Francisco model of AIDS care

 The San Francisco model of AIDS care began in 1983 in wards 86 and 5B of San Francisco General Hospital.
 The focus of this model was not only on the health of each patient with AIDS, but also on the well-being of each person.
 As AIDS was beginning to be treated as a significant epidemic, San Francisco General Hospital recognized the need to create new standards of care for a disease that had never before been experienced.
+In attempts to grapple with this new disease, San Francisco General Hospital worked closely with the San Francisco AIDS Foundation and the City and County of San Francisco to develop the San Francisco "model for AIDS care".
 Compassionate care has now become a priority worldwide and an expected standard in hospitals as there places a greater emphasis on the social, psychological, and economic aspects of treatment in addition to the medicine.

-Gay liberation movement
+History

 As the gay liberation movement began to gain prominence following the Stonewall riots, gay pride and its affiliated political and social actions asserted the acceptance of homosexuals throughout major cities.
 With this new ideology, San Francisco became one of these many major centers for gay liberation groups.
 In 1980, 17% of the city's population was homosexual, and more were attracted to this city for its large gay network and supportive environment.
 The Castro district contained the majority of the gay population, and thus represented the epicenter of homosexuals in San Francisco.
 Away from the social stigma against them, this concentrated group of gay men participated freely in social rebellion, including liberal participation in sexual practices that were otherwise prohibited.
 Gay communes, or communal living systems, were also created to celebrate and publicly acknowledge their prideful acceptance of free sexual preferences.
 With many gay-friendly meeting places existing and a thriving population of gay men, gay bars and bathhouses were created as another hub for available social interaction.